Polybius (2017 video game): Development and release

 On July 13, 2017, industrial rock band Nine Inch Nails released a music video for the song "Less Than", featuring a woman playing Polybius.
 Llamasoft later described the version of the game used in the video, a custom build running on the PC with user configurable effect sequencing.

-As of November 7, 2018, the game page on the Steam store is live, with a Q4 release date, playable in VR or non-VR.
-On December 21st, 2018, the game was released for PC.
+On December 21, 2018, the game was released for PC, playable in VR or non-VR.